daeuniverse/dae/README.md

 Usually, mainstream desktop distributions have these items turned on.
 But in order to reduce kernel size, some items are turned off by default on embedded device distributions like OpenWRT, Armbian, etc.

-Use following commands to check the kernel configuration items on your machine.
+Use following command to show kernel configuration items on your machine.

 ```shell
 zcat /proc/config.gz || cat /boot/{config,config-$(uname -r)}